-Here, for the first time, we make use of the Active Voronoi model to search for the minimal ingredients needed for the formation of rosette-like structures in 2D layers of cells.
 We isolate two key ingredients for observing such structures in monolayers through Voronoi models.
 The first ingredient is the breaking of the space translational invariance that generates topological defects.
 Those topological defects are candidates for the formation of rosette-like structures.
 However, without another dynamic ingredient that stabilizes those defects, rosettes are hindered by cell motility and deformability.
 We observe that self-alignment interactions, producing cell displacements in the same direction along which cells are elongated, are good candidates as minimal mechanisms for stabilizing those defects.
-We explored three paradigmatic cases in which the formation of rosettes is induced by breaking the spatial translational invariance of the system via the introduction of a privileged point: (i) the case of harmonic field, (ii) the case of a Lennard-Jones like potential that contains both, repulsion and attraction, and (iii) the case of a leader cell.
-In particular, harmonic and Lennard-Jones like potentials localized in one point of the space produce the formation of transient and lumen-centered rosettes, respectively.
-In the case of a leader cell, we considered a different intrinsic size with respect to the rest of the population to mimic the behavior of pinwheel rosettes~\cite{Harding2014}.
-For each of the three symmetry-breaking scenarios, we probed the effects of cell self-velocity, shape factor, alignment interaction, and persistence length, which are well-established control parameters in the cell tissue models, to isolate the minimal ingredients needed for observing stable rosette-like structures.
-We found that in the absence of nematic interaction (1) transient rosettes formation is permitted in confluent layers of deformable, slowly moving cells.
-The probability to observe rosette in motile, rigid cells scales with the intensity of the external potential/strength of the attractive force toward a specific point.
+We explored three paradigmatic cases in which the formation of rosettes is induced by breaking the spatial translational invariance of the system via the introduction of a privileged point: (i) the case of harmonic field, (ii) the case of a Lennard-Jones (LJ) like potential that contains both, repulsion and attraction, and (iii) the case of a leader cell.
+In particular, harmonic and LJ-like potentials localized at one point of the space produce the formation of transient and lumen-centered rosettes, respectively.
+In the case of a leader cell, we considered a different intrinsic size with respect to the rest of the population, mimicking the behavior of pinwheel rosettes~\cite{Harding2014}.
+For each of the three symmetry-breaking scenarios, we probed the effects of cell self-velocity, shape index, self-alignment interaction, and persistence length, which are well-established control parameters in cell tissue models, to isolate the minimal ingredients needed for observing stable rosette-like structures.
+We found that in the absence of self-alignment interaction, (1) transient rosette formation is permitted in confluent layers of deformable, slowly moving cells.
+The probability of observing rosettes in motile, rigid cells scales with the intensity of the external potential/strength of the attractive force toward a specific point.
 (2) Alignment interaction both increases the probability of transient rosette formation and the size of lumen-centered ones.
-In particular, it allows cells to orderly dispose in multiple layers around the lumen.
+In particular, it allows cells to be orderly disposed in multiple layers around the lumen.
 Finally, to test our model predictions, we performed experiments on iPSC-derived neural cells that are able to form rosettes after approximately eleven days of differentiation.
-Performing extensive fluorescent microscopy time lapses, we found (3) that neural rosettes are observed when the iPSCs populate the region of the parameter space our model predicts compatible for their formation.
+Performing extensive fluorescent microscopy time lapses, we found (3) that neural rosettes are observed when the iPSCs populate the region of the parameter space our model predicts to be compatible for their formation.